marcinduma/ACI-Automation/docs/postman.md

 ## 1. Install Postman in your workstation

-First step to do in our dCloud lab in download and installation of Postman.
+First step to do in our dCloud lab is download and install of Postman.
 Login to your dCloud workstation and from the Chrome connect to:

 	https://www.postman.com/downloads/